 Care after treatment

 What happens after treatment depends on the type of cancer and treatment you’ve had.
 It’s likely that you’ll have check-ups in the first year or so.
-This could be in person at the hospital, or by telephone with a specialist nurse.
+This could be in person at the hospital, or by phone with a specialist nurse.
 You may need to have tests and scans but you will also be given information on how to look out for specific symptoms or side effects.
 Your healthcare team can also give you advice and emotional support.

 When you visit your doctor it may help for you to take someone with you, write a list of questions and take a notepad to write down their answers.
 You can speak honestly to your doctor about how you are feeling and any symptoms you may have.